omerbsezer/Fast-Terraform/LAB11-Backend-Remote-State.md

-## LAB: Backend - Remote States => Provision EC2 and Save State File on S3
+## LAB-11: Backend - Remote States => Provision EC2 and Save State File on S3

 This scenario shows:
 - how to use backend and save Terraform state file on S3